EY4F

 Born and raised in a family of aquaculture farmers in Ca Mau province, Ngoc Dang was brought up on shrimp and fish.
 This upbringing inspired him to study aquaculture with the goal of contributing to the development of his hometown and Vietnam's traditional farming sector.

 With the current state of climate change posing significant challenges to the aquaculture industry both domestically and internationally, the ability to supply quality food is at risk.
-Therefore, Minh has joined the campaign as a Youth Ambassador to contribute to the sustainable development of the food sector in general and aquaculture in particular.
+Therefore, Dang has joined the campaign as a Youth Ambassador to contribute to the sustainable development of the food sector in general and aquaculture in particular.

 TRUONG BA TUNG